Spin-off studies

 VCU Department of Psychiatry

-Principal Investigator: Ananda Amstadter, Ph.D. and Sage Hawn
+Principal investigators: Ananda Amstadter, Ph.D. and Sage Hawn

 VCU Department of Psychology

-Principal Investigator: Ananda Amstadter, Ph.D., Kenneth Kendler, M.D. & Erin Berenz, Ph.D.
+Principal investigators: Ananda Amstadter, Ph.D., Kenneth Kendler, M.D. and Erin Berenz, Ph.D.

 VCU Department of Psychiatry